rbind/njtierney.com/content/cv.md

 ### Postgraduate

-`2013-17` __PhD Statistics__, Queensland University of Technology.
+`2013-17` __PhD, Statistics__, Queensland University of Technology.
 Supervisor: Kerrie Mengersen

 `Award` __APA ($24,500 Annually for 4 years)__ ; __IDTC Top Up ($10,000 Annually for 4 years)__ .

-`Research` Research covers model-based exploration methods of missing data, Bayesian longitudinal modelling of individual and group health in a mining site, optimal placement of Automatic Electronic Defibrillators (AEDs), modelling geospatial cardiac risk, and the production of R packages to facilitate research impact.
+`Thesis` Thesis research covers model-based exploration methods of missing data, Bayesian longitudinal modelling of individual and group health in a mining site, optimal placement of Automatic Electronic Defibrillators (AEDs), modelling geospatial cardiac risk, and the production of R packages to facilitate research impact.

 ### Undergraduate